BK5102/Churn-Predictor_-Revenue-Impact-Engine/README.md

 > Predicting customer churn for a telecom provider and quantifying the revenue saved by targeted retention interventions.

-**Status:** ✅ Pipeline complete.
-Headline numbers below are populated by running the notebooks end-to-end against the Kaggle dataset.
+**Status:** Pipeline complete.

 ---

 ## The Business Problem

 Customer churn is expensive.
 For a subscription business, losing a customer means losing not just this month's revenue but the entire remaining customer lifetime.
-But retention interventions also cost money — discounts, support calls, and contract incentives eat into margin.
-The question isn't *"can we predict churn?"* — it's *"at what churn probability does intervention pay for itself, and which intervention pays for itself fastest?"*
+But retention interventions also cost money (discounts), support calls, and contract incentives eat into margin.
+The question is *"at what churn probability does intervention pay for itself, and which intervention pays for itself fastest?"*

-This project answers those questions using the Telco Customer Churn dataset, a standard benchmark of ~7,000 telecom customers with subscription details and churn labels.
+This project answers those questions using the Telco Customer Churn Kaggle dataset, a standard benchmark of ~7,000 telecom customers with subscription details and churn labels.

 ## Key Questions